Here we present the ultimate guide to food hashtags on Instagram in one handy infographic.

 This is the number one hashtag on Instagram and understandably so.
 Food porn elevates food to a visual work of art, something to be admired before being devoured.

 When it comes to fine dining this is the most hashtagged beverage.
-Bubbly is everyone's favorite drink to toast with and there is plenty to celebrate when you gather around the table.
+Bubbly is everyone's favourite drink to toast with and there is plenty to celebrate when you gather around the table.

 When it comes to chefs this is the hashtag that is most often used. #cheflife explains the highs and the lows of life in the professional kitchen.